saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbdevusr1.jpg">

-* Enter in HACKT28 and the password you used in the "Create User" script earlier.
+* Enter in HACKT28 and the password you used in the "Create User" script earlier and press Finish.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbdevusr2.jpg">

-*
+* You can now the HACKT28's schema and self-named project that were made with the "Create User" script.
+We will be using these later to add our tables and Calculation Views.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbdevusr3.jpg">